-ArtsBridge is a program in the University of California system to put the arts to work in the Los Angeles public school system.
-TFT's contribution centers on training 10 or 12 theater students a year to put their hard-earned skills to use in a K-12 classroom setting.
-Each is assigned to collaborate for up to 10 weeks with a teacher in an underserved community, helping to teach subjects as diverse as environmental science, history and even math.
+ArtsBridge is a University of California program created to put the arts to work within the Los Angeles Unified School District.
+Each year, the UCLA School of Theater, Film and Television prepares 10-12 undergraduate and graduate theater students to apply their university training in a K-12 classroom setting.
+The students are assigned to work, for up to 10 weeks, with teachers in underserved communities.
+During that time, they help interpret subjects as diverse as environmental science, history and math in creative ways.

 UCLA ArtsBridge believes that creativity is pivotal to the development of inspired learners and active community members.
 A partner in ArtsBridge America, a broad network of 22 universities in the United States and Northern Ireland, it is committed to providing high quality arts education to students and teachers in schools with little or no access to arts education opportunities.